Joan Leslie

-Joan Leslie (born Joan Agnes Theresa Sadie Brodel; January 26, 1925 – October 12, 2015) was an American actress and vaudevillian, who during the Hollywood Golden Age, appeared in such films as High Sierra (1941), Sergeant York (1941), and Yankee Doodle Dandy (1942).
+Joan Leslie (born Joan Agnes Theresa Sadie Brodel; January 26, 1925 – October 12, 2015) was an American actress and vaudevillian, who during the Hollywood Golden Age, appeared in films such as High Sierra (1941), Sergeant York (1941) and Yankee Doodle Dandy (1942).

 Early life

-Joan Agnes Theresa Sadie Brodel was born on January 26, 1925, in Highland Park, Michigan, the youngest child of John and Agnes Brodel.
-John was a bank clerk and Agnes was a pianist.
+Leslie was born Joan Agnes Theresa Sadie Brodel, the youngest child in her family.
+Her father was a bank clerk.

-Joan's two older sisters, Betty (born 1919) and Mary Brodel (1916–2015), shared their mother's musical interest and started to learn how to play instruments, such as the saxophone and the banjo, at an early age.
+Joan's two older sisters, Betty and Mary Brodel, shared their mother's musical interest and started to learn how to play instruments, such as the saxophone and the banjo, at an early age.
 They began performing in front of audiences in acts that included singing and dancing.
 Leslie joined the duo at two and a half years of age.
 She was soon able to play the accordion.

 With her father losing his job in the mid-1930s, the Great Depression caused financial difficulties for the family.
 As a result, the three sisters entered show business as vaudeville performers to support the family.
 They began touring in Canada and the United States.
 Collectively, they were known as The Three Brodels.
 As an attempt to bypass child labor laws at the time, both Mary and Joan pretended to be older than they were.
 When Leslie was nine, she told child labor investigators that she was 16 years old.
 Joan proved to be the scene stealer of the three sisters because of her impersonations of figures such as Katharine Hepburn, Maurice Chevalier, and Jimmy Durante.
 Coming from a family of Irish ancestry, Leslie was raised as a Roman Catholic and attended Catholic schools in Detroit, Toronto, and Montreal.